ptalom/sparse-recovery-ICL/README.md

 ```

 ## Getting started
-Check the `requirements.txt` file to configure the appropriate environment
+Check the `requirements.txt` file to configure the appropriated environment

 ## To change configurations
 - For Sparse Recovery task, edit the yaml configuration file : `src/conf/compressed_sensing.yaml`